 Claims Handling Administrator

-Our client is an international law firm in Central Bristol with a great reputation, modern outlook and high regard for staff training and development.
-The Claims Handling team handles professional indemnity schemes on behalf of leading insurers, acting under delegated authority levels.
-This role offers great progression prospects within the legal environment.
+Our client, a lovely international law firm in Central Bristol with a great reputation, modern outlook and high regard for staff training and development is looking for law graduates with some administration experrience.
+This role offers great progression prospects within the legal environment as our client is looking to promote quickly from within!

 Claims Handling is a unique team which works closely with the legal teams and clients to provide an outsourced managed claims service.
 Working with a team leader and paralegals, you will be responsible for completing administrative tasks which are vital for excellent service and efficient delivery of our service.